eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 Commitment schemes are like the secret-keeping wizards of the digital world.
 They let someone make a promise about a piece of information (we'll call this the secret message) in a way that ties them to their promise without letting anyone else know what the secret is.
 Here's how it works:

-1. **Making the Promise (Commitment):** You decide on a secret message and use a special spell (the commitment scheme) to create a magic seal (the commitment).
+- **Making the Promise (Commitment):** You decide on a secret message and use a special spell (the commitment scheme) to create a magic seal (the commitment).
 This seal proves you have a secret, but it keeps the secret hidden.

-2. **Keeping It Secret (Hiding):** Even though you've made this seal, nobody else can see what your secret message is.
+- **Keeping It Secret (Hiding):** Even though you've made this seal, nobody else can see what your secret message is.
 It's like you've locked it in a chest and only you have the key.

-3. **Proving You're Honest (Binding):** The magic of the commitment is that you can't change your secret message later without breaking the seal.
+- **Proving You're Honest (Binding):** The magic of the commitment is that you can't change your secret message later without breaking the seal.
 This means once you've made your commitment, you're bound to it.

 Later, when the time comes to reveal your secret, you can show the original message and prove that it matches the seal you made before.
-This lets someone else (the verifier) check and confirm that your secret message is the same one you committed to in the beginning, proving that you kept your word.
+This lets someone else (the Verifier) check and confirm that your secret message is the same one you committed to in the beginning, proving that you kept your word.

 The Binding and Hiding properties are extremely important and they tie back to the above cryptographic assumptions we made with the Discrete Logarithm and Strong Diffie-Hellman assumptions.

 But for now, we don't need to go deep into the technicalities.
+In case, you want to learn more, here is a great resource for PCS from Prof. Dan Boneh[^4].

 With this background, we are ready to explain KZG protocol flow and understand its construction.